shrsv/shrsv.github.io/content/post/betting-believing/index.md

 ### A Deadline Misstep

-Once, a project deadline loomed, and a miscalculation threw everything off.

-The timeline seemed tight but doable, based on an optimistic hunch.

-Progress updates were skimmed, and the assumption held that the work would finish on time.

-When the deadline hit, the project was nowhere near complete.

-The error wasn’t in others’ efforts but in misjudging the situation—failing to check assumptions against reality.

-That lesson sparked a shift toward a more grounded approach.
+I remember this one time when I was knee-deep in a project with a deadline breathing down my neck.
+I’d done some quick mental math and thought, “Yeah, it’s tight, but we’ve got this.”
+I was riding this wave of optimism, feeling like everything would just magically fall into place.
+So, I didn’t really dig into the progress updates—just gave them a quick skim and told myself, “It’s all good, we’ll finish on time.”

+Then the deadline rolls around, and—bam—it’s a disaster.
+The project’s nowhere near done.
+Half-baked doesn’t even cover it.
+And the worst part?
+It wasn’t my team slacking or anything.
+It was me.
+I’d totally misjudged how things were going because I never stopped to double-check my rosy assumptions against what was actually happening.

+I had believed - instead of inspecting.

 ### Why Believing Falls Short